 The musical work of Zacharias has been honored many times, for example with the Midem Classical Award Artist of the Year 2007, the Officier dans l’Ordre des Arts et des Lettres of the French state and a tribute from Romania for his services to culture.
 In addition, he was appointed a member of the Royal Swedish Academy of Music in 2016, and in 2017 received an honorary doctorate from the University of Gothenburg.

 Numerous internationally acclaimed recordings were made during his time as Principal Conductor of the Lausanne Chamber Orchestra.
-Particularly noteworthy are the recordings of the complete Mozart piano concertos – awarded the Diapason d’Or de l’Année, Choc du Monde de la Musique and ECHO Klassik – and all Schumann symphonies.
-After almost twenty years, two albums with sonatas by Haydn and partitas and suites by Bach appeared with MDG in 2022/2023.
+Particularly noteworthy are the recordings of all Schumann symphonies and the complete Mozart piano concertos which were awarded the Diapason d’Or de l’Année, Choc du Monde de la Musique and ECHO Klassik.
+In 2022/2023 two solo albums with sonatas by Haydn as well as partitas and suites by Bach were finally released with MDG after a long pause.

 Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke GmbH